Can you get a student loan with bad credit?

 If you have bad credit and no co-signer, likely one of your only options is federal student loans.
 If you’ve lost federal loan eligibility or you’ve exhausted your allotment, your borrowing options are limited.

-However, there are some private lenders that specialize in working with college students who have no credit history or no co-signer.
+However, some private lenders specialize in working with college students who have no credit history or no co-signer.
 Potential options include:

 As with other student loan options, it’s important to shop around and compare offers from multiple lenders before deciding on one.